Kottabos: Kottabos kataktos

 When playing kottabos kataktos, also called kottabos with a pole, the target is the plastinx (πλάστιγξ), a small disc, balanced horizontally atop a bronze lamp stand.
 Halfway down the stand is a larger disc called the manes (μάνης).
 Sometimes a bronze statuette is used, with the plastinx balanced on its extended arms, or on its head.
 Some refer to this statuette as the manes, since Manes was a Phrygian slave name; and it would make sense to connect that name with this small figure.
 But according to Antiphanes, the plastinx should fall onto the manes with a loud noise, which seems unlikely if the manes is the statuette.
-The player is expected to throw the wine-lees found in the drinking cup, in such a way that it doesn't break bulk in its passage through the air, towards the plastinx.
+The player is expected to throw the wine-lees found in the drinking cup, in such a way that it does not break bulk in its passage through the air, towards the plastinx.
 Success entails making the plastinx fall to the manes, causing a bell-like sound.
 Both the wine thrown, and the noise made, were called latax (λάταξ).